api3dao/airnode/packages/operation/README.md

 `airnodes` must have a unique name as the key.

 `mnemonic` - must be a unique 12 or 24 list of dictionary words.
 You can generate a mnemonic [here](https://iancoleman.io/bip39/).
 This mnemonic is used to derive the Airnode's master wallet.
-The master wallet address serves as the Airnode admin address. **DO NOT SEND REAL FUNDS TO A WALLET LINKED TO A TEST MNEMONIC**
+The master wallet address also serves as the Airnode admin address. **DO NOT SEND REAL FUNDS TO A WALLET LINKED TO A TEST MNEMONIC**

 **Endpoints**